jfsiii/chromath/README.markdown

   the same name (e.g, `Chromath.tint` and `tint`) is that the instance methods pass the instance value as the first argument.

-  Here's the definition of Chromath.prototype.tint:
+  Here's the definition of `Chromath.prototype.tint`:

     tint: function (by) {
         return Chromath.tint(this, by);